AriFordsham/GHCWiki/cabal-dependency.md

 ```

-The `readPackageDbForGhc` above is then actually:
+Where there are instances for `FastString`, `String`, etc. The `readPackageDbForGhc` above is then actually:

 ```wiki
 readPackageDbForGhc :: (BinaryStringRep a, BinaryStringRep b, BinaryStringRep c,